GeorgiDN/Calories-Calculator/README.md

 Utilizes the datetime module to record the time of food entries in the Excel sheet.
 Usage:

-The main code (nutrition_tracker.py) is executed to create a NutritionTracker instance and provide options for users to interact with the system through a command-line interface.
+The main code (calories_calculator_main.py) is executed to create a NutritionTracker instance and provide options for users to interact with the system through a command-line interface.
 Users can add food entries, view their progress, visualize data through graphs, remove food entries, and view nutrition goals.
 Food data is stored in an Excel file (Food_data.xlsx) using the functions defined in excel_file.py.
 Note:

 Ensure the Excel file path specified in excel_file.py matches the actual file location on your system.
 You may need to install additional libraries such as openpyxl if they are not already installed in your Python environment.

-Overall, this code provides a comprehensive solution for tracking nutrition intake and visualizing progress, suitable for individuals seeking to manage their dietary habits effectively.
+Overall, this code provides a comprehensive solution for tracking nutrition intake and visualizing progress, suitable for individuals seeking to manage their dietary habits.
+Also there is a potential areas for future development.